atdan-1030/atdan-1030.github.io/_posts/2019-11-22-Scraping HW.md.md

 find: ^text
 replace: http://www.perseus.tufts.edu/hopper/**dl**text

-the dl was important - it was the html-version of the texts
+the dl was important - it led to the html-code of the texts which I was able to download

+## downloading the links as txt-files in a newly created directory

+i did this by using
+wget -i regextext.txt -P .Savepoint -nc

 ### thats it - the summary makes it look easier then it was for i missed the classed two weeks ago